Physical Therapy for the TMJ

 Physical therapy addresses TMD by focusing on both the TMJ and related structures, such as the upper cervical spine, facial muscles, posture and overall function of the mouth.
 Physical therapy interventions may include:

+A physical therapist trained in TMJ treatment will also evaluate how neck posture, tongue position, and breathing patterns may be contributing to symptoms of TMD.
 Sometimes TMD can go beyond the jaw, and encompass a wide range of symptoms including the ears, teeth and head.
 Check out this blog to explore these potential presentations of TMD/TMJ and what TMD treatment with your physical therapist may look like.

 Therapeutic Associates is lucky to have expert TMD practitioners, so don’t wait — if you are experiencing any of the pain or discomfort discussed in this blog, find a Therapeutic Associates Physical Therapy clinic near you and schedule an appointment with one of our specialists today!